ReproNim/reproschema/docs/01_introduction.md

 All those elements are specified text files in a `JSON-LD` format (JavaScript Object Notation for Linked Data) and each `item`, `activity`, and `protocol` provides unique and persistent identifiers.

-Below we show an example of how the questionnaire with 3 question for a study could be organized with a `protocol` for that study, one `activity` and 3 `items`.
+Below we show an example of one of the possible ways a questionnaire with 3 question for a study could be organized with a `protocol` for that study, one `activity` and 3 `items`.

 ```json
 ├── activities